Two of the most common questions we get from our coachees are:

 Overall, McKinsey is a well-respected and influential management consulting firm that is known for its expertise in helping organizations solve complex business challenges and achieve their strategic goals.

-McKinsey & Company hierarchy
+McKinsey & Company Hierarchy

 At McKinsey & Company, the career levels are typically organized into the following categories, starting from the bottom of the pyramid: